varigence/docs/bimlflex/user-guide/metadata-configurations.md

 ---
 uid: bimlflex-metadata-configurations
-title: Configurations
+title: BimlFlex Configurations
 ---
-# Metadata and framework configurations in BimlFlex
+# Metadata and framework configurations

 This document outlines the metadata and framework configurations available in BimlFlex.